Tonyslogic/tout-compare/README.md

 ![Day profile edit](./docs/RateDateProfile.png)

-Once saved, the simulation option is avaialble.
+Once saved, the simulation option is available.
 Before going there you can also add some default PV generation.
 To do this, use the 'Solar data' button.
 Right now there are two options.
 Loading the default will load the same solar data that is in the demo data.
 It automatically aligns day by day with the load profile data.

 ![Load default solar](./docs/LoadDefaultSolar.png)